 Peace lilies are fantastic indoor plants.

-But even the most robust ones can have their off days.
+But even the toughest ones can struggle.